 TP: It’s a modified Indian Head Buffalo nickel and the profile of the Indian or the buffalo on either side has been modified to be something else.
 It was commonly used by hobos during the Great Depression to increase the value of a nickel.
 They could trade it for a ride, buy a meal, or buy off a train cop.
 People started liking hobo nickels and then coin collectors start to collect hobo nickels.
 Some of nickels created by carvers during the Depression Era became so valuable that modern people, who had some engraving ability, began to buy nickels from coin dealers to copy and counterfeit these original hobos.
 The counterfeit artist would get the big bucks for their “collectable” nickel.
 They were discovered, and instead of being discredited, they were celebrated and collected for their own abilities.
 So today, even though it is definitely a niche, there are a lot of hobo nickel carvers.
 One of the famous carvers, he had this little kit, or box, of his handmade tools, and it went to auction a few years back and it sold for $9000.
 The old original nickels are worth thousands of dollars now and some of the new nickels are worth a lot of money too.

-CP: I thought hobo were just lazy bums, how did they get so good at carving? or engraving?
+CP: How did hobos get so good at carving? or engraving?

 TP: It’s both carving and engraving.
 You can do very intricate things with the right tools and you can do very crude things with just a pocket knife.
 A lot of the original hobo nickel artists were people who were out of work during the Depression.
 Work was down, so advertising was down.
 Many wood engravers did all the advertising art back then.
 Wood and metal engraving tools can be used on either material.
 To make money, engravers could reboot and sell nickels when they couldn’t sell advertising.
 A lot of their tools were also in pawn shops during the Depression, making them more easily available to the greater public.